rebelonion/audio-share/README.md

 ## Search Index

-The application uses a SQLite database to enable fast global search across your entire audio library.
-The database stores metadata from your audio files and folders.
+The application uses a SQLite database to index your audio library.
+All browsing and search is served from the database, so the index must be built before the application is useful.

 ### Building the Index

-Before search will work, you need to build the index:
+Build the index before starting the server (or immediately after adding new files):

 ```bash
 cd backend